Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ### Treasurer

-At the end of the fiscal year, the Delegates of the Corporation shall appoint by simple majority one Member to act as Treasurer for the following fiscal year.
+At the end of the fiscal year, the Directors of the Corporation shall appoint by simple majority one Member to act as Treasurer for the following fiscal year.
 The Treasurer shall be charged with the following duties and responsibilities: